301st Rescue Squadron: History

 Following on its support of Project Mercury, Project Gemini and Project Apollo, the squadron began to provide rescue coverage for NASA Space Shuttle launches in 1981, augmenting the active duty Air Force's 41st Rescue Squadron at Patrick.
 The 301st subsequently added additional launch support for unmanned space missions originating from the Eastern Space and Missile Center (ESMC), later renamed the 45th Space Wing, in 1993.
 HH-60G Pave Hawks replaced the HH-3E Jolly Greens in 1991.

 Prior Hurricane Andrew striking south Florida in August 1992, the squadron evacuated all its flyable aircraft from Homestead to Patrick.
 Following the storm's landfall, the squadron rescued 137 residents during the subsequent 18-day humanitarian operation.
 However, Andrew also devastated the 301st's home station facilities at Homestead and it performed these rescues while operating from expeditionary facilities at Tamiami Airport, Florida.
 Within a few months, the Air Force determined not to return the 301st to Homestead, and in January 1993 permanently moved it further north in Florida to Patrick AFB.
 After the move, on one day in March 1993, the unit saved 93 elderly residents from rising flood waters at their Tampa area retirement community.

 In 1997, the Air Force split the organizational structure of its composite rescue units.
 The portion of the 301st flying the HH-60G was retained as the 301st Rescue Squadron and it became a helicopter unit again.
 The HC-130P/N portion of the squadron became the 39th Rescue Squadron and the pararescue portion became the 308th Rescue Squadron (308 RQS).
 The three squadrons formed the operational element of the then-920th Rescue Group at Patrick AFB, which functioned as a geographically separated unit (GSU) of the then-939th Rescue Wing at Portland Air Reserve Station, Oregon.
 With disestablishment of the 939 RQW, the 920 RQG was redesignated as the 920th Rescue Wing (920 RQW) and the squadron reported to the newly-formed 920th Operations Group (920 OG).

 The 301st has deployed crews to provide search and rescue coverage worldwide, including to the Gulf Coast in 2005 following Hurricane Katrina, to Naval Air Station Keflavík, Iceland; to Southwest Asia during and after both the first Gulf War and Operation Desert Storm, to Camp Lemonier, Djibouti, and elsewhere in the Persian Gulf region since 1993.

+The 301 RQS received its first HH-60W Jolly Green II on 1 February 2024, and the squadron divested its final two HH-60G on 8 September 2025.